 In truth though, the Jurassic Park series feels creatively worn out of ideas and to be stuck just repeating the same things with minute variation.
 About the only new thing the script comes up with is the idea of genetically splicing the Indomitus from the previous film together with a velociraptor – something that only produces an indifferent shrug of the shoulders in terms of adding any new cards to the deck.
 Much of the plot feels like it consists of elements recycled from The Lost World – the characters from the previous film recruited to go on a rescue mission back to the island; their being placed in peril due to treacherous mercenaries; even the ending where the dinosaurs are allowed to roam free in civilisation and the cautious upbeat note of conservation of species.
 Certainly, the end speech where Jeff Goldblum spells out that this means that humanity and dinosaurs are now going to have to learn to co-exist creates challenging possibilities for any further sequel.

 The rest of the show feels written in lazy, easy arcs – the romantic reconciliation, which has its entire plot arc spelt out for it from the first scene where the two characters meet up again; the fact that something is different about the kid being unsubtly denoted from the first time we meet her; the too-good-to-be-believable offer to rescue the dinosaurs and so on.

-This is to be followed by the upcoming Jurassic World: Dominion (2021), as well as the animated tv series spinoff Jurassic World: Camp Cretaceous (2020- ).
+This is to be followed by Jurassic World: Dominion (2022) with Colin Trevorrow returning to the director’s chair, as well as the animated tv series spinoff Jurassic World: Camp Cretaceous (2020-2).